The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Surface tension with gradient discontinuities at all directions satisfying a rational relation

 \section{Surface tension with gradient discontinuities at all directions satisfying a rational relation}

-In this section, we prove \tref{generic} concerning generic discontinuities of $\grad \overline{\sigma}$ and \tref{level set pinning}, which proves that ``bubbling" is a generic feature of the gradient flow.
-The basic strategy involves building compact subsolution barriers.
+In this section, we prove \tref{generic} concerning generic discontinuities of $D\overline{\sigma}$ and \tref{level set pinning}, which proves that ``bubbling" is a generic feature of the gradient flow.
+The basic strategy involves building compact subsolution barriers and the results apply in all dimensions $d \geq 2$.

-On the one hand, where the behavior of $\grad \overline{\sigma}$ is concerned, we avail ourselves of the work of Chambolle, Goldman, and Novaga \cite{GCN}.
+On the one hand, where the behavior of $D\overline{\sigma}$ is concerned, we avail ourselves of the work of Chambolle, Goldman, and Novaga \cite{GCN}.
 They prove that the behavior of the subdifferential of the surface tension $\overline{\sigma}$ closely mirrors the structure of the plane-like minimizers of the energy.
 In particular, the key question is whether or not the plane-like minimizers in a given direction foliate space or not.
 At least philosophically, it is clear that sliding arguments can be used to show that the existence of barriers is an obstruction to the formation of foliations.
 This is precisely the strategy taken in what follows.

 At the level of the gradient flow, on the other hand, the maximum principle implies that if a smooth open subset is a strict subsolution of the flow, then any set that initially contains the subsolution continues to do so at later times.
 Accordingly, such subsolutions are also relevant for the dynamics.